 Where a Supplier Party removes a Communications Hub and any associated Communications Hub Auxiliary Equipment, the Supplier Party shall do so in accordance with the procedures set out in Annex B of this document.

-Notification of returns
+Notification of Communications Hubs that are removed for re-installation

+Following removal of a Communications Hub that a Supplier Party intends to be installed at another premises, in accordance with F8.6(b), the Supplier Party shall:

+ensure that the removed Communications Hub is packaged to an equivalent standard to that in which a Communications Hub of that Device Model was originally packaged, not exceeding the maximum number of Communications Hubs per carton and cartons per pallet as set out in the CH Handover Support Materials;

+ensure that, prior to installation at a different premises, the removed Communications Hub is, at all times, stored and transported in accordance with the environmental conditions set out in Annex C of the Communications Hub Handover Support Materials; and

+pursuant to Section F8.6(b)(iii), submit a Service Request 12.2 (Device pre-notification) for the CHF to inform the DCC that the Communications Hub is in a pre-installation state within five (5) Working Days of the date of removal.

+Notification of Communications Hubs that are removed for return to DCC

-Following the removal of a Communications Hub, as a result of a suspected or actual fault in the Communications Hub the Supplier Party shall notify the DCC of its removal by submitting a Service Request in accordance with clauses 8.4 or 8.5 as applicable within five (5) Working Days of the date of removal.
+Following the removal of a Communications Hub, as a result of a suspected or actual fault in the Communications Hub the Supplier Party shall notify the DCC of its removal by submitting a Service Request in accordance with clauses 9.4 or 9.5 as applicable within five (5) Working Days of the date of removal.